paladin-t/bitty/README.md

 * Introduce your own API
 * Bring to other platforms

+See the [README](src/README.md) under the "src" directory for details.

 A C++14 capable compiler is required, any compiler came after 2014 should be ok.
 You need to get this repository and its submodules before build:

 ```sh
 git clone https://github.com/paladin-t/bitty.git